yxssin808/fyleYoutubeAPI/README.md

 **For Vercel Deployment:**
 1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
 2. Add all required variables for Production, Preview, and Development environments

+## Prerequisites

+### API Service with FFmpeg

+**This service delegates video processing to the main API service**, which already has FFmpeg installed.

+**No FFmpeg installation needed here!** The video creation is handled by the main API service (`api/`), which runs on a platform that supports FFmpeg (Railway, Render, etc.).

+Make sure to set `API_BASE_URL` environment variable pointing to your main API service.

 ## Development